SchoemanClaudia/fetchfield/README.md

 ### Future Features to Implement

 -  Link formdump.html for user to view successful form sent, with message thanking them for their contribution.
 Keeping the user within the site structure to further navigate and explore if wanted.
+See formdump.html sample page created.

 ![Sample formdump.html Page Created](assets/images/formdump-sample.webp)

 - Add an interactive map with location hotspots on home page, allowing user to easily navigate to prefered location spots from visual map.
-This feature will have a hover function on the locator icon, this then activates a tooltip bubble with information about the location and when clicked directs the user to a relevant external site.
+This feature will have a hover function on the locator icon, which activates a tooltip bubble with information about the location and redirects the user to a relevant external site when clicked.

--  Build a carousel gallery for Instagram posts of followers and their furry friends at the various Fetch Field suggested locations around Ireland.
+-  Build a carousel gallery for Instagram posts of followers and their furry friends, at the various Fetch Field suggested locations around Ireland.
 Allowing the user to feel part of building a community and the benefits of sharing great locations for potential dog owners to enjoy.

 ## Testing